Zeno-16/mr-beast-virus-killer/README.md

 # MR BEAST VIRUS KILLER
-<sup> This project was made by no.1_geeked, bluelabmeme and somefun81 in order to counter Mr Beast Crypto Scams on discord as commonly they are RATs and persistent discord scanners <sup>
+<sup> This project was made by no.1_geeked, bluelabmeme and somefun81 in order to counter Mr Beast Crypto Scams on discord as commonly they are RATs and persistent discord scanners
-<sup> This project will include blockers, scanners, cleaners, anti-viruses and more <sup>
+This project will include blockers, scanners, cleaners, anti-viruses and more </sup>

 # Malware Bytes Tutorial